thompsonmikej/Heroes-And-Villains-Lab/README.md

 Bonus Stories

-(5 points): As a developer, I want to add full CRUD functionality for the “super_type“ table within the “super_types” views.py file.
+As a developer, I want to add full CRUD functionality for the “super_type“ table within the “super_types” views.py file.
 Checklist

 Run through the Setup Setups and get your project ready to begin work.